bbauska/meta-react-basics/README.md

 And then you learned how to set up a project in VS Code (or, and how to work with JavaScript modules.

-The second lesson was all about react components and where they&apos;re stored within your applications.
+The second lesson was all about react components and where they're stored within your applications.
 In this lesson, you were introduced component-based architecture, a design philosophy for building software based on reusable components of code like the reactor library.
 You